rainerpm/CSAssignmentChecker/README.md

 The **CSAC.py** program verifies python or java assignments submitted by students. **CSAC** supports basic verification for Python programs and more advanced verification for JAVA programs.
 Student assignments are organized into assignment groups, each of which has a *scoreboard* file showing the results for each student.
 [Demo video](https://youtu.be/nl750S_3hOY).

 ### Requirements
 The **CSAC.py** requires several packages to be available.
-Make sure they are installed for your IDE (I use Thonny like my students, https://thonny.org/).
+* Make sure these packages are installed for your IDE (I use Thonny like my students, https://thonny.org/).
     * pip install numpy
     * pip install pywin32
       * only required if you want to use the option to email students directly from the program by having the program use the Windows Outlook app